Achievements and Highlights

 Since June 2019-December 2020, the service has supported victim-survivors of financial abuse to waive over $600,000 in debt and facilitated the recovery of over $260,000 enabling victim-survivors to start to move forward with their lives.
 The legal service informs RLC’s policy and capacity building work which aims to address systemic issues to improve outcomes for people who have experienced financial abuse.

-RLC continues its commitment to providing legal services to the most disadvantaged in the community, to seeking reform of the law where necessary, and to breaking down the mystification which surrounds the legal system.
+RLC continues its commitment to providing legal services to communities experiencing vulnerability, to seeking reform of the law to achieve systemic change, and to breaking down barriers to accessing justice though the legal system.

 To support us in our fight for justice, please donate here: https://www.givenow.com.au/redfernlegalcentreappeal